johnpuddephatt/zwl/src/tips/got-a-spare-laptop-or-tablet-why-not-donate-it.md

 image_alt: Stuart Clarke from Leeds Digital Festival donating laptops to DAWY at Hyde Park Book Club
 ---
-We chatted recently to Jack Simpson from [Hyde Park Book Club](https://www.hydeparkbookclub.co.uk/), about [Digital Access West Yorkshire](https://accesswy.org/) - a new project that's he's part of, which takes donated laptops and tablets and passing them on to people who need them in Leeds and Bradford.
+We chatted recently to Jack Simpson from [Hyde Park Book Club](https://www.hydeparkbookclub.co.uk/), about [Digital Access West Yorkshire](https://accesswy.org/) - a new project that's he's part of which takes donated laptops and tablets and passes them on to people who need them in Leeds and Bradford.

 You can watch our conversation with Jack here: